chilammps/Ovito/doc/python/modules/ovito.rst

       This module-level attribute holds the current :py:class:`~ovito.DataSet` instance.
       It provides access to OVITO's viewports, the objects shown in the viewports, and the current animation settings and rendering parameters.

+   .. py:data:: version

+      This module-level attribute returns the program version of OVITO.